The Socially Inclusive Community Center

 Each Participatory Action Research starts from a community issue, addressed by its problem owners at location.
 As such, we make sure the action research is based on local demand rather than donor demand.
 Together with these local stakeholders, we design the action research in a way that fits the local context, from the problem framing up to methodology and concept definitions.

-The goal of this action research is to increase the community strength and feeling of inclusiveness in the community center ‘One happy family’, by making refugees working and visiting the communicty center feel more welcome.
+The goal of this action research is to increase the community feeling in the community center ‘One happy family’, by making refugees working and visiting the community center feel more welcome.

 - How do visitors, helpers and volunteers currently experience the community feeling at ‘One Happy Family’?